skupperproject/refdog/input/resources/listener.md

 <section>

-A connection endpoint for communicating with workloads in remote sites.
+A binding from a local connection endpoint to connectors in remote sites.

 Each site can have multiple listener definitions.